dvarounis/perfservmon/README.md

 ##Prerequisites

+1. Perfservlet App

-1. Install in one WAS server of your WebSphere Cell the PerfServletApp.ear located in `<WAS_ROOT>/installableApps`, i.e. this would be in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.
+Install the PerfServletApp.ear in one WAS server of your WebSphere Cell.
+This is located in `<WAS_ROOT>/installableApps`, i.e. this would be in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.

-2. At least Python version 2.7 at the Nagios host
+2. Python version greater than 2.7 installed at the Nagios host

 The plugin is tested to work with WAS version 8.5.

-##Installation
+##Setup

 1. Copy the `perfservmon.py` file in `$USER1$` path, which is the plugins path.
 You will propably find the value of this variable in Nagios `resource.cfg` file.